mercadopago/devsite-docs/guides/additional-content/reports/marketplace-sales/generate.en.md

 Credentials are unique passwords used to identify an integration in your account.
 They play a fundamental role in securely capturing payments on online stores and other applications.
 You can find them in **Application Details > Credentials** within the [Developer Dashboard](https://www.mercadopago.com.uy/developers/panel/app) or in your Mercado Pago account by accessing [Your Business > Settings > Management and Administration > Credentials](https://www.mercadopago.com.uy/settings/account/credentials).

 There are two different types of credentials:
-* **Test Credentials**: Use test credentials to test your integrations.
+* **Test credentials**: Use test credentials to test your integrations.
 They can be combined with test credit cards to simulate transactions and verify the correct operation of the integrations.
 It is recommended to use these credentials before moving on to production credentials.
-* **Production Credentials**: Use production credentials to receive payments.
+* **Production credentials**: Use production credentials to receive payments.

 Both types of credentials consist of two key pairs that you should use according to the chosen product.
 Refer to the specific documentation for each product for details on which keys to use.